ayaziee/Biatrial-Phantom-for-Transseptal-Puncture-Training/README.md

 ### Files Included
 This repository contains the following STL files:

-- Left Atrium: STL file representing the left atrial structure.
-- Right Atrium: STL file representing the right atrial structure.
+- Left & Right Atria: STL file featuring the combined left and right atria structure.
 - Fossa Ovalis Insert: STL file for the replaceable Fossa Ovalis component.
-- Phantom Assembly Parts: STL files for various components that assemble the complete TSP phantom.

 ## Manufacturing Guidelines
 The files provided are intended for use with common 3D printing techniques.
 The phantom has been successfully fabricated using the following techniques:

-Material Extrusion (commonly referred to as FDM) for robust external components, such as the support structures.
+- Material Extrusion (commonly referred to as FDM) for robust external components, such as the support structures.
-Vat Photopolymerization for detailed anatomical features of the atria and fossa ovalis, ensuring high resolution and surface finish.
+- Vat Photopolymerization for detailed anatomical features of the atria and fossa ovalis, ensuring high resolution and surface finish.

-Recommended Materials:
+### Recommended Materials:

-- Tough PLA for external components using material extrusion (FDM).
-- Elastic 50A Resin for internal cardiac structures using vat photopolymerization.
+- Elastic resin for internal cardiac structures using vat photopolymerization.
+- Tough polylactic acid (PLA) for the Fossa Ovalis insert structure.
+- Silicone rubber for the Fossa Ovalis.

 ## Usage and Application
 The anthropomorphic phantom is designed to be used in the following contexts:

-- Medical Simulation Training: For training cardiologists and interventionalists in performing TSP procedures.
+- Medical Simulation Training: For training cardiologists in performing TSP procedures.
 - Pre-Procedure Planning: Used in pre-procedural rehearsals for complex left-sided cardiac interventions.
 - Research and Development: For developing and validating medical devices and tools associated with TSP procedures.